artofimagination/snippets/grafana-streamed-charts/README.md

 2. Data display gets slow after a while

+3. The panel visualization is cleared every time you update the dashboard.
+If you have access to historical data, you can add, or backfill, it to the data frame before the first call to subscriber.next().

-3. There are building issues with the datasource (the fail does not prevent the usage of the datasource)
+4. There are building issues with the datasource (the fail does not prevent the usage of the datasource)
 ```
 peter@peter-GL63-8RCS:~/Git/snippets/grafana-charting/json-data-stream$ yarn dev
 yarn run v1.22.5